akshayswaroop/kids-deliberate-practice/src/docs/Domain Rules.md

   - **Mastered**: `mastery == 100%` and `now >= nextReviewAt`
 - **Weights** for buckets are configurable: `{ struggle, new, mastered }`
 - **Randomness** is injected via RNG (seedable for tests)

+### Developer Note

+- User identity in state is represented by an opaque `userId`.
+Do not hard-code user names in `src/` files; use `displayName` for human-facing labels when needed.
+A detection test `noHardcodedUserNames.test.ts` scans the `src/` directory to prevent forbidden literal names from being added to source files.